Last modified: August 22, 2022

 To add the DNS zone’s PTR record, perform the following steps:

 - In WHM’s DNS Zone Manager interface, click Manage next to the domain you want to modify.
-The system will direct you an interface that displays the domain’s current list of zone records.
+The system will direct you to an interface that displays the domain’s current list of zone records.

 - Click Add Record.
 The system will create a new record entry row in the table.